Education Programs

 Oceanography

-- Pre-K — 2nd Grade: 1 complimentary adult for every 5 students.
+- Pre-K – 2nd Grade: 1 free adult for every 5 students

-- A $100 non-refundable deposit is due at time of booking.
-Deposit will hold your specific date/time and will be applied to your balance.
+- A $100 non-refundable deposit is required at the time of booking to secure your date and time.
+This deposit goes toward your final balance.

-- Total balance is due 14 days prior to your visit.
+- Full payment is due 14 days prior to your visit.

-- All payments are non-refundable.
-Refunds will not be given for any unused portion of your order, such as no-shows or cancellations.
+- All payments are non-refundable, including for no-shows or cancellations.

-- We accept school checks and all major credit cards.
-We do not accept personal checks.
+- We accept school checks and major credit cards.
+Personal checks are not accepted.

 Request Group Ticket Information

-If you have any questions about the information needed on this form, please contact the Group Sales Office at (404) 581-4121 or via email at groupsales@georgiaaquarium.org
+If you have any questions about the information required on this form, please contact our Group Sales Office at (404) 581-4121 or email us at groupsales@georgiaaquarium.org